RetailMeNot “NED”

 MY ROLE // Product Design Manager

-Research, product strategy, stakeholder alignment, information architecture, visual design, copywriting, quality assurance.
+Product design, Research, product strategy, stakeholder alignment, information architecture, visual design, copywriting, quality assurance, copywriting.

 MY TEAM